faparipik/pizza-place-front/README.md

 - `npm build` to build project
 - `npm test` to start tests
 - `npm eslint` to check for errors in code
-- `npm eslint-fix` to fix errors in code
+- `npm eslint-fix` to fix errors in codee